 The flu shot is known publically as, “The most defective vaccine ever made.”

-Vincent J. Matanoski, Deputy Director, Torts Branch, from The Department Of Justice, released a report in March of 2016 divulging statistics of The Total Petitions Filed In The United States Court Of Federal Claims during a three month period starting […]
+Vincent J. Matanoski, Deputy Director, Torts Branch, from The Department Of Justice, released a report in March of 2016 divulging statistics of The Total Petitions Filed In The United States Court Of Federal Claims during a three month period […]

 Brewing Kombucha is a bit intimidating at first.
 Most every person brewing this delicious and beneficial tea considers the thought, “What if I’m doing it wrong?
 Is this mold?”
 As the new SCOBY forms it does sometimes look moldy.
 The easiest way to tell if it’s moldy is to wait.